Inflation: Causes & Effects

 Typical causes of rising AD:

-On an AD-AS diagram, demand-pull inflation appears as the AD curve shifting right, raising both the price level and real GDP.
+On an AD-AS diagram, demand-pull inflation appears as the AD curve shifting right (AD₁ to AD₂) against a fixed SRAS curve, raising the average price level from AP₁ to AP₂ and increasing real GDP.

 Cost-push inflation is caused by rising costs of production (such as higher wages, raw-material prices, or import prices) that firms pass on to consumers as higher prices.